-CONNECTING.
+SHARING.
 LEARNING.
-SHARING.
 CARING.

 Northern Dimension Partnership in Public Health and Social Well-being is leading the way to sustainable and inclusive societies with equal opportunities for good health and wellbeing for all in the Northern Dimension area throughout the life course.

 We are looking for an intern to work with mental health topics

 Are you a recent university graduate with strong interest in mental health and would like to apply your knowledge in practice at an international network?
 Join our Secretariat in 2022 for a 6-9 months long internship!

 You will mainly work with mental health topics, which is one of the horizontal priority areas of the NDPHS work.
 As this is a new area of work for the Partnership, you will have plenty of room for exploration and applying your vision and innovative approach.